MauroCL75/walletDemo/README.md

 # Oracle wallet demo

-This is a demo of the oracle wallet.
+This is a demo of the oracle wallet usage.
 You will find here examples in java, python and sqlplus.
 The wallet is a way to store encrypted login and password information.
 The wallet is generated and distributed by the DBA.
 On the client side you must configure
 * An sqlnet.ora file that tells where the wallet lives.